thomasloupe/Slackord/README.md

 https://user-images.githubusercontent.com/6563450/188337369-10823d19-5bce-42d8-a2b0-0fd8b8f5a8bc.mp4

 # Features
-1. `Cross platform` - Works on Windows(x86/x64), Mac(x64), and Linux(x64).
+1. `Cross platform` - Works on Windows(x64), Mac(x64), and Linux(x64).
 1. `Post everything` - Post messages, images, and attachments to any Discord channel or Direct Message conversation.
+1. `Batch parsing/posting` - Instead of importing JSON files individually, Slackord2 can read all JSON files within a directory and parse/post them to Discord.
 1. `Robust Debug window` - Slackord2 lets you know exactly what's happening in real-time.
 You'll know what messages are being posted, how they'll be formatted, and what the bot is doing before sending messages to their destination channels.
-1. `Automatic rate-limiting` - Slackord2 limits the messages it sends over time so it doesn't spam your target.
+1. `Rate Limit Detection` - Slackord2 limits the messages it sends over time so it doesn't spam or get itself squelched for posting too often.
 1. `Ease-of-use` - Slackord2 only needs to be set up once, and it'll remember your bot's token, making future imports easy.
 1. `Privacy first` - Slackord2 checks if user messages have a display name and will attempt to keep real names private unless there isn't one.
 1. `Data safety` - Your data is yours.
 Slackord2 works completely off your local connection and machine.
 1. `Update checks` - Slackord2 has the ability to check for updates in the `Help` context menu.
 Get the latest version with new features easily!

 # Getting Started
-Note: If you need to merge multiple JSON files into one, it is recommended to use [this tool](https://dashboard.data.gov/merge).</br>
 If you are on the free plan of Slack or need a reliable tool for exporting both private/public Slack JSON files compatible with Slackord2, check out [Slackdump](https://github.com/rusq/slackdump)!
 1. Download the [latest](https://github.com/thomasloupe/Slackord2/releases) Slackord2 release for your OS and extract the contents.
 1. Create a Discord bot [here](https://discord.com/developers/applications) by selecting "New Application" at the top-right.